insure logo

 What is the average cost of car insurance in Colorado?

-The average cost of full coverage car insurance in Colorado is $3,181 per year, or $265 per month.
-Your actual rate will depend on your vehicle, coverage level, driving history and location within the state.
+The average full coverage cost in Colorado is $3,181 per year, or $265 per month.
+Your actual rate will vary based on your profile and coverage.

 How can I lower my car insurance premium in Colorado?